Choice Mutual Rating

 1.5

-They allow users anywhere in the USA to purchase insurance products 100% online.
+The primary upside is that they allow users anywhere in the USA to purchase insurance products 100% online.

 Who Is National Family Insurance?